 Curated playlists are almost always the first thing you see when you load any version of the app, with the service seemingly designing playlists for almost every musical sub-genre.
 These are constantly being updated too, so your favorite ones never grate following extended use.

-Spotify also has a great podcasts offering, which is well working tapping into.
+Spotify also has a great podcasts offering, which is well worth tapping into.
+There are even rumors that Spotify could be on the verge of launching a podcast subscription service.

 Low-data mode is another extra.
 It caches some audio for when you lose signal, and uses less of your data allowance.
 75 per cent less according to Spotify.
 Of course, if you have a Premium sub you can just download songs over Wi-Fi anyway.